jakemor/Volkswagen.swift/README.md

 # Volkswagen.swift

-CAUTION: Use this at your own risk.

-A tiny utility to cheat the App Store review process and ship any feature you want.
+This utility demonstrates how easy it is to cheat the App Store review process.
+It is not recommended that you actually use this.

 ## Getting Started